 Newsletters: we read them, we write them, we live them.
 What started out as society publications (think Lady Whistledown’s Society Papers from Netflix’s “Bridgerton”), quickly turned into print newspapers.
 Then, as the digital age began, print publications turned to email and the eNewsletter was born.

-Funny thing is, these are just single examples for each of these topics.
-There are thousands of eNewsletters for every topic imaginable.
+Today, we can find eNewsletters for nearly any topic of interest.
 Do a quick search on Google and you’ll be overwhelmed with what to read in a matter of minutes.

 But just because it seems like everyone is doing a newsletter doesn’t mean everyone is doing it well.
 Whether inside the energy utility industry or outside of it, here are five common eNewsletter mistakes you don’t want to make.